jamesgpearce/confess/README.md

     10:    317ms;    5165b; http://functionsource.com/...tars/dion.png
     ...

-As well as using the final command line argument to perform different tasks, you can use the local config.json file, to affect the behavior of the way in which confess.js runs.
+As well as using the final command line argument to perform different tasks, you can use the local <code>config.json</code> file to affect the behavior of the way in which confess.js runs.

 For example, you can set the user-agent header of the request made by PhantomJS to request the page, in case you're serving mobile apps off similar entry-point URLs to your desktop content.